 The PS VR2 has many awesome features that make it a major step up from the original PlayStation VR.
-Features like the 4K OLED displays, inside-out-tracking, headset feedback, and foveated rendering are all set to make games much more immersive when PS VR2 launches in February 2023.
+Features like the 4K OLED displays, inside-out-tracking, headset feedback, and foveated rendering are all set to make games much more immersive.

 According to the PlayStation website, the PS VR2’s intelligent eye tracking allows you to express yourself to fellow players in new and lifelike ways.
 Eye tracking also simulates heightened emotional responses from your in-game avatar, giving an enhanced sense of realism.

 Eye tracking certainly sounds like a pretty cool feature and there are already some PS VR2 games that will use it in some pretty neat ways.
 From Sony’s official description you would think that eye tracking only plays a role in co-op or multiplayer games.
 But it has its uses beyond expressing yourself and simulating heightened emotional responses as we will see below.

 Firewall Ultra has not been confirmed as a PS VR2 launch title just yet, but we already know that it will use PS VR2’s eye-tracking feature in a unique way.

 In a PlayStation Blog Post, developer First Contact Entertainment explains that Firewall Ultra uses eye tracking to let you select weapons from the weapon wheel and bring up HUD elements.
 You can see this in action in the short clip above.